Find yourself a teacher, make for yourself a friend. – Pirke Avot 1:6

 With Guest Lecturer, Professor Marc Dollinger

-Dinner will be served at 6pm.
+A FREE dinner will be served at 6pm.
 Reservations required by October 25.
-Registration form to come.

 New “Wise Aging” class this fall!

 A full life is not just filled with constant doing!
 Wise aging is an opportunity for each of us to integrate our life experiences as we journey toward wisdom and self-acceptance, a journey we take together.
 This class is based on resources by Rabbi Rachel Cowan and Dr. Linda Thal, primarily their book Wise Aging: Living with Joy Resilience and Spirit.
 Learning modes include text study, active listening, mindfulness meditation, exercises, reflection, and journaling – all experiences that help us acquire skills for making changes that will lead to a deeper sense of well-being.

 Pre-registration and purchase of “Wise Aging” book required.
 Contact PTS office for more information.

 Morning Talmud Study at Il Piccolo Caffe will resume in the Spring

 At NatureBridge Retreat Center in Sausalito